 SuDS should not be used individually but as an interconnected system, designed to capture water at the source and convey it to a discharge location.
-This system is described as a SuDS Management Train (Figure 7-2).
 By using a number of SuDS features in series it is possible to reduce the flow and volume of runoff as it passes through the system, minimise the pollutants which may be generated by a development, and tailor surface water management to the local context.